5 Services and Charges

 Differentiation of the charge based on axle load

 From 2025, there will be a differentiation of the basic charge based on axle load.
-The calculations have been documented in the consultation annex “Direct costs - methodology and calculations of direct costs for the pricing of the minimum access package“ dated 1 Sep 2023 and forms the basis for the rates in Chapter 5.3.3.
+The calculations have been documented in Annex 5.3.2.1 Basic charge (dated 1 Sep 2023) and forms the basis for the rates in Chapter 5.3.3.

 5.3.2.2 Capacity charge